 Access to Higher Education Diploma (Diplôme d’accès aux études supérieures - DAES)

-Adults who do not hold a secondary school leaving diploma (diplôme de fin d’études secondaires) or a technical secondary school leaving diploma (diplôme de fin d’études secondaires techniques) and adults who hold a qualification that does not allow them access to certain university courses because of the specific nature of the diploma have a second chance to obtain a diploma and gain access to higher education with the DAES.
+Adults who do not hold a secondary school leaving diploma (classical or general studies) and adults who hold a qualification that does not allow them access to certain university courses because of the specific nature of the diploma have a second chance to obtain a diploma and gain access to higher education with the DAES.

-The DAES is a new training route provided by the Second Chance School (Ecole de la 2e chance - E2C) as part of the adult education offer.
+The DAES is a new training route as part of the adult education offer.
 It prepares learners for the reality of teaching and learning at university by developing the subject-related knowledge and cross-disciplinary competencies needed for higher studies.

-The DAES is recognised as being equivalent to the Luxembourgish secondary school leaving diploma; it also provides access to the regulated professions and employment in the public sector.
+The DAES is recognised as being equivalent to the Luxembourgish secondary school leaving diploma; it provides access to higher education and university studies, to the regulated professions and employment in the public sector.

 To be able to apply for the course of study leading to the DAES, applicants must meet one of the following conditions: